dvdjg/mcp-office/README.md

 ## Word Use Cases (with a Chuckle)

 Office MCP’s Word tools are like a Swiss Army knife for documents—versatile, sharp, and ready for anything.
-Below are the 10 Word-specific use cases from the implementation plan, served with humor to show how Office MCP saves the day.
+Below are the Word-specific use cases, served with humor to show how Office MCP saves the day.
 Each includes an API call and a glimpse of the chaos it resolves.

 ### Use Case 1: Markdown Magic
 **Scenario**: Your boss drops a Word CV (`CV.docx`) and demands a Markdown version for the company wiki, with comments preserved.
 Manually copying comments?
 That’s a one-way ticket to Snoozeville! 😴